shoaibvijapure/HTTP-WebServer/README.md

 Current working directory + /index - DocumentRoot for the server.
 Put files inside the [./index] to execute.

+##### NOTE: USE OF INTERNET IS MUST TO LOAD THE WEBSITE BASED ON CSS, JS.
+Else site will not load properly.
 Use Ctrl + C, to stop the server.
 (STOPPING/RESTARTING is not handled)

 Regards.